4 Ways to Find and Delete Large Files on Your Mac

 Large files hidden deep in your hard drive take up a huge amount of Mac space.
 If you are running low on storage space, deleting them will free up a lot of space for you.
 From this blog post, you will learn how to find and delete large files on Mac in 4 ways.
-Let's have a look now.

-Find Large Files Using Finder
+How to Find and Delete Large Files on Mac with Finder

-- Open the Finder from the Dock.
+- Open Finder from the Dock.

 - Click the magnifier icon in the upper right corner.